Biw a Githalay

 Stage 2: February 2021 – Community engagement – completed

-Stage 3: August 2021 Creative development on Country on Saibai Island – in progress via zoom and on Country, focused on Community engagement, writing and linguistics, puppetry workshops, Cultural Protocol and Engagement training, design meetings and script development
+Stage 3: August 2021 onwards - Creative development on Country on Saibai Island – in progress via zoom and on Country, focused on Community engagement, writing and linguistics, puppetry workshops, Cultural Protocol and Engagement training, design meetings and script development

-Stage 4: 2022 – Creative development and workshop presentations with four Saibai Communities in Cairns, Brisbane, Bamaga and Thursday Island
+Stage 4: 2025 – Creative development and workshop presentations with four Saibai Communities in Cairns, Brisbane, Bamaga and Thursday Island

-Stage 5: 2023 - Rehearsal, premiere and national tour, followed by an international tour
+Stage 5: 2025 - Rehearsal, premiere and national tour, followed by an international tour

 The Process